ddev/ddev.com/src/content/blog/scripts-powered-by-ddev.md

 thanks to the command line capabilities that DDEV offer, it would be totally possible to do.
 Because DDEV is fully managed using the command line, and it offers a lot options.
 Too many options, perhaps, for a newbie.
 But all these command line options give the flexibility that is needed for building a strong script program that runs powered by DDEV.

-I started, then, working in such a tool, which I visualized as a local shop manager (lsm) with the following set of goals:
+I started, then, working in such a tool, which I visualized as a local shop manager (in short, "lsm") with the following set of goals:

 - Each needed operation would translate in a command for lsm, like: initialize the containers, install the shop in the containers, remove them, download a specific version of the plugin, install the plugin, uninstall the plugin, configure the plugin, etc...
 - Strong focus in flexibility, with a lot of settings supported and that each command can declare.
 All the settings will be provided in a yaml file, or by CLI arguments.